Kenny Dalglish: Liverpool

 After the Heysel Stadium disaster in 1985 and Joe Fagan's subsequent resignation as manager, Dalglish became player-manager of Liverpool.
+His first signing was the midfield general Steve McMahon, filling the void left by the departure of Graeme Souness over a year earlier.
 In his first season in charge in 1985–86, he guided the club to its first "double".
 Liverpool achieved this by winning the League Championship by two points over Everton (Dalglish himself scored the winner in a 1–0 victory over Chelsea at Stamford Bridge to secure the title on the final day of the season), and the FA Cup by beating Everton in the final.

 The 1986–87 season was trophyless for Liverpool.
 They lost 2–1 to Arsenal in the League Cup final at Wembley.
 Before the 1987–88 season, Dalglish signed two new players: striker Peter Beardsley from Newcastle and winger John Barnes from Watford.
 He had already purchased goalscorer John Aldridge from Oxford United (a replacement for Ian Rush, who was moving to Italy) in the spring of 1987 and early into the new campaign, bought Oxford United midfielder Ray Houghton.
 The new-look Liverpool side shaped by Dalglish topped the league for almost the entire season, and had a run of 37 matches unbeaten in all competitions (including 29 in the league; 22 wins and 7 draws) from the beginning of the season to 21 February 1988, when they lost to Everton in the league.
 Liverpool were crowned champions with four games left to play, having suffered just two defeats from 40 games.
-However, Dalglish's side lost the 1988 FA Cup Final to underdogs Wimbledon.
+However, Dalglish's side lost the 1988 FA Cup final to underdogs Wimbledon.

 In the summer of 1988, Dalglish re-signed Ian Rush.
-Liverpool beat Everton 3–2 after extra time in the second all-Merseyside FA Cup final in 1989, but was deprived of a second double in the final game of the season, when Arsenal secured a last-minute goal to take the title from Liverpool.
+Liverpool beat Everton 3–2 after extra time in the second all-Merseyside FA Cup final in 1989, Rush scoring the winner, but was deprived of a second double in the final game of the season, when Arsenal secured a last-minute goal to take the title from Liverpool.